Nabizzle/Geodesic-Path-Finder/README.md

 example on a sphere is in the
 [Simple Geodesic Path Test notebook](https://github.com/Nabizzle/Geodesic-Path-Finder/blob/main/Code/Simple%20Geodesic%20Path%20Test.ipynb).

+# Streamlined Geodesic Finding Class
+There is a second method implimented for finding geodeisc distances and paths outside of the app.
+It uses the geodesic_path.py code and impliments a class called GeodesicPath.
+This class allows the user to instantiate the class with the mesh sex and gender and load in data for analysis.
+This class then saves the found distances and paths as class attributes.

+> **Note**
+>
+> This code was originally written so that it could be called and used completely within Matlab.
+This is still possible, but it requires most of the [requirements](#requirements) listed below to be installed in the base
+> python environment or for the user to manually give matlab [access to files in a anaconda virtual environment](https://www.mathworks.com/matlabcentral/answers/443558-matlab-crashes-when-using-conda-environment-other-than-base), which is not very easy to do.

+## Intantiating the Class
+The GeodesicPath class takes sex and side string values.
+The code currently expects inputs of male or female and right or left for these two inputs respectively.
+Capitalization does not matter, but spelling does.
+Intantiating the class loads in the designated mesh from the saved mesh data located in the Data folder in the same way the app loads in data.

+## Calculating Distances and Path
+There are two ways to find distances and paths.
+The easiest method is to use the analyze_data method and the harder method is to manually load and analyze distances and the paths.

+### Automaticly Analyzing the Data
+The analyze_data method takes in a numpy array of starting and ending points.
+It assumes that the data is in the format of the first two columns being starting x and y pixel values and the last two columns being ending x and y pixel values.
+This is similar to how the app loads in data except this expects a numpy array and does nto parse a csv into this numpy array.
+After this, the data is used to calculate distances and paths stored in the found_distances and found_paths class attributes respectively.

+### Manually Loading and Analyzing Data
+Data can be manually analyzed by loading in a data numpy array using the load_data method.
+This method expects the data is in the format of the first two columns being starting x and y pixel values and the last two columns being ending x and y pixel values.
+You can then use the calculate_distances and calculate_paths methods to find the geodesic distances and paths.
+The former method outputs a numpy array of distances in the order of input data rows.
+The latter method outputs a dictionary of string path names and Nx3 numpy arrays of path verticies.

 # UV Mapping
 UV mapping of the meshes was done in [blender](https://www.blender.org/).
 This was first done by sculpting male and female anatomy from reference of which
 [Anatomy for Sculptors](https://anatomy4sculptors.com/) was a major source.
 Once the musculature was sculted, the mesh was fit to the location drawings in two ways